How do you bake a cake?

 Arlong Park (69-95)

-Here's the thing, if you're still not on board with One Piece after Arlong Park, quit, this is the best you're gonna get before we reach 300 chapters.
+Here's the thing, if you're still not on board with One Piece after Arlong Park, quit, this is the best you're gonna get before we reach 300-something chapters.
 There were times where I had to pause ether to cry or to cheer, it's so much better than all the arcs before it.
-None of this is to say that it's anything new in isolation, but this is where that slow burn with each and every main character pays off.
+None of this is to say that it's anything new in isolation, but this is where that slow burn with the core cast all pays off.

 We pick up right after the events of Baratie, with Nami returning home after intending to leave everyone else behind.

-Through the ending of the last arc, with Nami looking at the bounty photo for Arlong, we were lead to believe that she was going to claim that bounty for herself.
+During the ending for the last arc, with Nami looking at the bounty photo for Arlong, we were lead to believe that she was going to claim that bounty for herself.
 However, we learn that not to be the case when it's revealed that she's actually working under Arlong.

-As we're introduced to Arlong, he's immediately built up as a monstrous threat, he's responsible for the destruction of the neighbouring town, Gosa Village, and is extremely elitist.
-He considers himself and his army of fish-men to be superior to humans, that naturally needs to serve him.
+As we're introduced to Arlong, he's immediately built up as a monstrous threat.
+He's responsible for the destruction of the neighbouring town, Gosa Village, and is extremely elitist.
+He considers himself and his army of fish-men to be superior to humans, that naturally should serve him.

 This isn't a complicated villain, but a good one, the best we've had since Buggy the Clown.
 He's essentially just a Tales of Symphonia villain, short of shouting INFERIOR BEINGS!!!
 He runs the gambit from quiet confidence, to explosive anger.
 He's a lot of fun and that's all he needs to be, just pure ruthlessness and evil.